Mustafa02yusuf28/tradedata/next-app/README.md

 ---

-**Quantix Trading Platform** — Your edge in the markets, your voice in the community, your hub for financial growth.
+**Fluxtrade Trading Platform** — Your edge in the markets, your voice in the community, your hub for financial growth.